deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 That is, 7s are the most likely, and any formula attempting to predict the outcome of dice rolls needs to take that into account.

-Languages are specific in the probability distribution of letters, because each one uses certain letters more than others.
+Languages are specific in the probability distribution of their letters, because each language uses certain letters more than others.
 In English, the letters *e*, *t* and *a* are the most common, while in Icelandic, the most common letters are *a*, *r* and *n*.
 Attempting to reconstruct Icelandic with a weight set based on English would lead to a large divergence.

 In the same way, image datasets have unique probability distributions for their pixel values, depending on the kind of images in the set.
 Pixels values are distributed differently depending on whether the dataset includes MNIST's handwritten numerals:

 ![Alt text](../img/mnist_render.png)

-or the headshots found in Labeled Faces in the Wild.
+or the headshots found in Labeled Faces in the Wild:

 ![Alt text](../img/LFW_reconstruction.jpg)

 The process of learning reconstructions is, in a sense, learning which groups of pixels tend to co-occur for a given set of images.
-(Imagine for a second an RBM that was only fed images of elephants and dogs, and which had only two output nodes, one for each animal.
+(Imagine for a second that an RBM that was only fed images of elephants and dogs, and which had only two output nodes, one for each animal.
 The question the RBM is asking itself on the forward pass is: Given these pixels, should my weights send a stronger signal to the elephant node or the dog node?
 And the question the RBM asks on the backward pass is: Given an elephant, which distribution of pixels should I expect?)

 In the two images above, you see reconstructions learned by Deeplearning4j's implemention of an RBM.
 These reconstructions represent what the RBM's activations "think" the original data looks like.
 Geoff Hinton refers to this as a sort of machine "dreaming".

-One last point.
-You'll notice that RBMs have two biases.
+One last point; You'll notice that RBMs have two biases.
 This is one aspect that distinquishes them from other autoencoders.
-The hidden bias helps the RBM produce the activations on the forward pass (since biases impose a floor so that at least some nodes fire no matter how sparse the data), while the visible layer's biases help the RBM learn the reconstructions on the backward pass.
+The hidden bias helps the RBM produce the activations on the forward pass (since biases impose a floor so that at least some nodes fire no matter how sparse the data), while the *visible* layer's biases help the RBM learn the reconstructions on the backward pass.

 Once this RBM learns the structure of the input data as it relates to the activations of the first hidden layer, then the data is passed one layer down the net.
 Your first hidden layer takes on the role of visible layer.
 The activations now effectively become your input, and they are multiplied by weights at the nodes of the second hidden layer, to produce another set of activations.

-This process of creating sequential sets of activations by grouping features and then grouping groups of features is the basis of a feature hierarchy, by which neural networks learn more complex and abstract representations of data.
+This process of creating sequential sets of activations by grouping features and then grouping groups of features is the basis of a *feature hierarchy*, by which neural networks learn more complex and abstract representations of data.

 With each new hidden layer, the weights are adjusted until that layer is able to approximate the input from the previous layer.
 This is greedy, layerwise and unsupervised pre-training.
-It requires no labels to improve the weights of the network.
+It requires no labels to improve the weights of the network, which means you can train on unlabeled data, untouched by human hands, which is the vast majority of data in the world.
+As a rule, algorithms exposed to more data produce more accurate results, and this is one of the reasons why deep-learning algorithms are kicking butt.

-Because those weights already approximate the features of the data, they are well positioned to learn better when, in a second step you try to classify images with the deep-belief network in a subsequent supervised learning stage.
+Because those weights already approximate the features of the data, they are well positioned to learn better when, in a second step, you try to classify images with the deep-belief network in a subsequent supervised learning stage.

 While RBMs have many uses, proper initialization of weights to facilitate later learning is one of their chief advantages.
 In a sense, they accomplish something similar to backpropagation: leading weights to model data well.
-In that sense, pre-training and backprop are substitutable means to the same end.
+You could say that pre-training and backprop are substitutable means to the same end.

 To synthesize restricted Boltzmann machines in one diagram, here is a symmetrical bipartite and bidirectional graph: